wgbx/tools/README.md

 ## How is it Different from lodash?

+**Function Scope**
-**Function Scope**: lodash is a tool function library that does not participate in business operations. @wgbx/tools, on the other hand, is a business library that can participate in business and provides business-level tools.
+lodash is a tool function library that does not participate in business operations. @wgbx/tools, on the other hand, is a business library that can participate in business and provides business-level tools.

+**Customizability**
-**Customizability**: lodash offers many tool functions but cannot be customized. @wgbx/tools provides many tool functions and supports dynamic expansion.
+lodash offers many tool functions but cannot be customized. @wgbx/tools provides many tool functions and supports dynamic expansion.
 You can add your own tool functions according to your requirements.